 IELTS Bar Chart Model Answer for Change over Time

 An IELTS bar chart and model answer which shows change over time.
-The IELTS bar chart below was reported in IELTS writing task 1 (Academic) in 2023 and is likely to be repeated in following years.
+The IELTS bar chart below was reported in IELTS writing task 1 (Academic) and is likely to be repeated in following years.
 I’ve created a model answer lesson which has a useful language focus for you.

 While this task 1 is in bar chart form, it actually shows change over time which means you will be also using language that is typically used for describing line graphs.
 It is different from the usual bar charts you see in IELTS which show comparisons of categories.
 This means it is more similar to a line graph than a normal bar chart.
 For this reason, I like to call such bar charts: bar charts of change over time.
 These types of bar charts do appear in IELTS writing task 1 quite regularly so look out for them.

-IELTS Bar Chart for 2023
+IELTS Bar Chart Change over Time

 Note that the chart depicted above was sent to me from an IELTS candidate.

-Model Answer for 2023 Bar Chart
+Model Answer Bar Chart

 Instructions: Fill in the model answer using the language options presented below: